Dr. Rodney Jackson

 Read more about Shavaun Kidd

+Shavaun joined the Conservancy team in 2014 as an education intern while completing her Master’s degree which centered around a post-BA certificate program in Zoo & Aquarium Studies with the focus on Conservation Education and Anthrozoology.
 As part of her graduate work at Western Illinois University, she conducted anthrozoological research, examining the motivations for choosing animal companions from shelters.
 And as an intern for the Conservancy, she developed a multi-age snow leopard conservation education program.
 Shavaun previously received Bachelor’s degrees in Music and Elementary Education and Biology from Augustana College, Rock Island, Illinois.

-Shavaun was a zoo docent for 17 years and was the program developer and coordinator/advisor of the Junior Zookeeper program at her local zoo for 8 of those years.
+Shavaun was a zoo docent for 17 years and was the program developer and coordinator/advisor of the Junior Zookeeper program at her local zoo for eight of those years.
 She also spent one summer at the Nashville Zoo as an instructor in their summer camp program.
 Shavaun owned and operated a pet supply and gift shop and was a medical and radiation oncology transcriptionist and editor for more than 20 years.
 She continues to periodically serve as a guest science teacher at the intermediate and high school grade levels and has been a guest lecturer for graduate classes at WIU.

 Shavaun has had an enduring passion for wildlife conservation, and she says that being part of the Snow Leopard Conservancy and having an opportunity to make a difference is a dream come true.